Sutton Place, Surrey

-Sutton Place, 3 miles north-east of Guildford in Surrey, is a Grade I listed Tudor manor house built c.
+Sutton Place, 3 miles north-east of Guildford in Surrey, is a large Grade I listed Tudor prodigy house built c.
 1525 by Sir Richard Weston (d.
-1541), courtier of Henry VIII.
-It is of great importance to art history in showing some of the earliest traces of Italianate renaissance design elements in English architecture.
+1541), a courtier of Henry VIII.

+It is of importance to art history in showing some of the earliest traces of Italianate Renaissance design elements in English architecture.
 In modern times, the estate has had a series of wealthy owners, initially J. Paul Getty, then the world's richest private citizen, who spent the last 17 years of his life there.
-Its current owner is the sanctioned Russian billionaire Alisher Usmanov.
+It is currently owned by a discretionary irrevocable trust created by an Uzbek Russian billionaire Alisher Usmanov.
 A definitive history of the house and manor, first published in 1893, was written by Frederic Harrison (d.
 1923), jurist and historian, whose father had acquired the lease in 1874.